Skip to content

 Interview: Exploring the Dark Energy collection

-Interviewer: Kay, your Dark Energy collection has attracted attention for its unique approach to blending art and science.
+Interviewer: Kay, your Dark Energy collection has drawn attention for its dialogue between art and science.
 What inspired you to explore these cosmic themes?

-Interviewer: Can you explain how your collection relates to the scientific understanding of dark matter and dark energy?
+Interviewer: How is your collection connected to scientific understandings of dark matter and dark energy?

-Interviewer: How do you think art can contribute to our understanding of these scientific concepts?
+Interviewer: How can art contribute to our understanding of such scientific concepts?

-Interviewer: What do you hope viewers take away from your work?
+Interviewer: What do you hope audiences will take away from this collection?

 Kay's Official Website Contact The Planck Wall Gallery